cross-seed/cross-seed.org/docs/tutorials/linking.md

 ### Should I set up linking?

-You don't need to set up linking with the default settings.
-However, you will need to set up linking in order to enable the more advanced/looser matching strategies such as [partial matching](partial-matching.md) or [data-based matching](data-based-matching.md).
+You don't need to set up linking with the [`matchMode: "strict"`](../basics/options.md#matchmode).
+However, you will need to set up linking in order to enable the more complete matching strategies such as [partial matching](partial-matching.md) or if you want to use [data-based matching](data-based-matching.md).
 When linking is enabled, **all** injected torrents will be linked, even perfect matches.